stochasticHydroTools/SlenderBody/Python/Examples/README.md

 We also include an input file to [initialize the cross-linked network object.](https://github.com/stochasticHydroTools/SlenderBody/blob/4cf402e21404ad8b9589af1de5b652adfbb1f72e/Python/Examples/StrainingCrossLinkedNetwork.py#L101)
 This file, NetworkSteadyStates/F700C8400.txt, has a list of connections and periodic shifts at g=0 for the 8400 links.

-# Tests from [2]:
+# Simulations from [2] and [3]:
-The results in [2] can be broadly grouped into three categories
+The results in [2] and [3] can be broadly grouped into three categories
-* Steady state networks with no shear.
+* Steady state networks with no shear (this includes ALL simulations in [3]).
 These tests can be run by executing the file FixedDynamicLinkNetwork.py, which takes an integer command line argument with a random seed.
 For example, "FixedDynamicLinkNetwork.py 1" runs the network evolution with the parameters listed in 'FixedNetworkInputFile.txt.'
 By specifying the OutputFileName, the simulation will output statistics prefaced by this name, and a set of dynamic steady state locations, fiber tangent vectors, and links that can be used to initialize the next set of two simulations.
 * Stress relaxation tests, where a shear is applied for one quarter of a period and then the network relaxes.
 These tests can be run by executing  "MeasureG0.py," which takes three command line arguments: the seed, frequency of strain, and maximum strain.
 So for instance, "MeasureG0.py 1 2 0.1" would shear the cell to a 10\% strain with frequency 2 Hz, using a random seed of 1.
 The parameters are set in the file "StrainInputFile.txt."
 The name inFile (on line 38 of the input file) should match the OutputFileName of the steady state network generated above.
 * Measuring elastic and viscous moduli.
 Here we use the file "StrainDynamicNetwork.py," with the same three command line arguments and input file as for the stress relaxation tests.